jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 But rather than rethink hundreds of years of "Left vs. Right" politics, both sides turn extremist.
 Old-school businessmen keep their Conservative troops loyal with constant stories of "fighting evil communists who are coming for your money!"
 De-regulation, tax-cuts, free-trade are among the right-wing rallying calls.
 In contrast, social justice warriors keep left-wing politics exciting by "fighting racist fascists who want to oppress you!."
 Their choir forms around demands for climate justice, diversity indoctrination, and free college schooling.

 In our communities, nationwide fascism and communism (thankfully) died decades ago.
-Meaning few people in Western societies call themselves fascist or communist.
+Meaning few people in Western societies label themselves fascist or communist.
 Left and Right call their enemies these names because neither understands digital technology helps our nation prosper (as Progressives dream) by forcing us to better ourselves (as Conservatives demand).
 Left and Right need to keep their believers in the choir singing against “the other side.”
 Fighting phantoms distract the people with great television.

 Their strategy?
 Spectacular entertainment.
 Left and Right don’t want regular people to become player gods of the Internet Age.
 They want their supporters to stay extras in the Industrial Age.
 When Main Street complains about how much modern life sucks, CNN, Fox News, MSNBC, and the rest put up “Breaking News!
 The Other Side Is Ruining Our Country!” to distract their believers from the fact both Left and Right are out of date.
 Blockbuster sequels and remakes do the same thing when they jack up special effects because their stories no longer connect with Main Street.